Community Plan Updates

 Grantville Focused Plan Amendment

-The Environmental Impact Report Scoping Meeting will take place on Tuesday, November 19th, 2013 at 6:00PM at the Mission Trails Visitor Center, 1 Father Junipero Serra Trail, San Diego, CA 92119.
+The Environmental Impact Report Scoping Meeting took place on Tuesday, November 19th, 2013 at 6:00PM at the Mission Trails Visitor Center, 1 Father Junipero Serra Trail, San Diego, CA 92119.

 Grantville Stakeholders Meeting